sepehrn0107/GymTracker/README.md

 # GymTracker

 Application to track workouts
 Note: This application is intented to be mobile first application.
-A client made with Flutter is used: https://github.com/sepehrn0107/GymTracker_client
+A client made with Flutter is being developed: https://github.com/sepehrn0107/GymTracker_client

 # Backend